Last updated: 26th November 2021

 You give us information about you by filling in forms on our Site or App or by corresponding with us by phone, e-mail or otherwise.
-This includes information you provide when you register to use the Site or App, subscribe to our marketing database, subscribe to our services, search for or create a product, enter a competition, promotion or survey, report a problem with the Site.
-The information you give us includes [names and email address or login details.
+This includes information you provide when you register to use the Site or App, subscribe to our marketing database, subscribe to our services, make a purchase on our site, search for a product, enter a competition, promotion or survey, report a problem with the Site.
+The information you give us includes [names, email addresses and physical addresses or login details].
 You may also include personal data in an equipment list you generate by means of the App.

 1.2 Data We Automatically Collect

 Technical information, including the Internet protocol (IP) address or mobile device ID used to connect your computer to the Internet, your login information, browser type and version, time zone setting, location, network data, browser plug-in types and versions, languages, operating system and platform;